ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 That said, `git blame` is my favorite tool for assessing a company against it's codebase.
 Along with `git log`, you can easily see not just what code went through the most changes, but _who_ makes the most important changes in code.
 One tell tale sign of a poorly run company, in a general sense, is employee attrition -- do people not stay at the company for long?

-At Flatley Inc, when looking at their codebase, there were several names that read important to the code, that simply weren't present at the company.
+At Senger-Huel, when looking at their codebase, there were several names that read important to the code, that simply weren't present at the company.
 Asking about them got a nervous look at best, and generally current employees don't like talking about previous ones - particularly if they left out of disapointment.

 Disappointment from a developer's point of view is easy to track with `git log` and `git blame` - most developers like myself are, if anything, overly exuberant in the English messages we leave when we "commit" code.
 At the beggining, like most employees, the exuberant developer _over_ writes.